Fairfax-Falls Church Community Services Board

 What We Do

-The Fairfax-Falls Church Community Services Board (CSB) provides services for people of all ages who have mental illness, substance use disorders and/or developmental disabilities.
+The Fairfax-Falls Church Community Services Board (CSB) provides lifesaving services for people experiencing mental health concerns, substance misuse and/or developmental disabilities.
 Our vision is that everyone in our community has the support needed to live a healthy, fulfilling life.

 Search for CSB information